 The Chinese government is planning to launch a ‘Social Credit System’—similar to a Black Mirror episode—that will be used to evaluate the trustworthiness of citizens.

 The system was first announced in 2014 and is voluntary for now but will be mandatory by 2020.

-To create the social credit scores, the government has employed the help of large Chinese companies with access to massive swathes of data.
+To create the social credit scores, the government has employed the help of large Chinese corporations with access to significant amounts of data.
 The companies, which include messaging app WeChat, financial services and insurance company Sesame Credit, and Alibaba’s AliPay are combining their data to rate citizens according to five main criterias.